Number of Jobs

 With education playing such a pivotal role in entering the field, alternate routes for landing a job are virtually nonexistent.
 Individuals thinking about a career in mental health counseling should not only consider the academic obligations, but the emotional ones as well.
 Having the emotional wherewithal to problem-solve and the ability to connect with people are also vital traits for success.

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|

-Last updated by Aaron Guerrero.
+Last updated by Kimberly Castro.